 4. Flexibility- To adapt the law according to future contingencies or any other adjustments which are to be made in the in future can be done efficiently and effectively only when a small body is given the powers to do so.
 Otherwise amending acts will become necessary and that would cost wastage of time and money.
 Therefore, delegation to the departments becomes necessary.

-Danger of Delegated Legislation
+The danger of Delegated Legislation

 Prof. Keith has, in great detail, described the dangers of the delegated legislation.
 Some important ones are:-

-ii.
-Parliament gets inadequate time to scrutinize the regulations;
+- Parliament gets inadequate time to scrutinize the regulations;

 - Some of the regulations attempt to deprive the subjects of recourse to the law courts for protection;

-iv.
-The procedural advantages of the Crown against the subject (Crown Proceedings Act, 1947) has improved the position to some extent but renders it difficult for him to obtain redress for illegal actions done under the authority of delegated legislation.
+- The procedural advantages of the Crown against the subject (Crown Proceedings Act, 1947) has improved the position to some extent but renders it difficult for him to obtain redress for illegal actions done under the authority of delegated legislation.

-i.
-Excessive power may be delegated.
+- Excessive power may be delegated.

-ii.
-The Governments Department may assume a wider legislative competence than what the Parliament has granted.
+- The Governments Department may assume a wider legislative competence than what the Parliament has granted.

 Safeguard against Delegated Legislation

 In England when a bill that provides for the delegation of power is before the house, the house may modify, amend or refuse altogether the power proposed to be delegated in the bill.
-The Government have setup a Select Committee on statutory instrument since 1944 to examine every instrument laid down before the house of commons with a view to determine whether the special attention of the house should be drawn to it certain specified grounds.
+The Government has set up a Select Committee on statutory instrument since 1944 to examine every instrument laid down before the house of commons with a view to determining whether the special attention of the house should be drawn to it certain specified grounds.

-The grounds on which courts declare a bye-law ultra vires are that it is unreasonable or repugnant to the fundamental laws of the country, or is vague, or it has not been made and published in accordance with the rules prescribed for the same.
+The grounds on which courts declare bye-law ultra vires are that it is unreasonable or repugnant to the fundamental laws of the country, or is vague, or it has not been made and published in accordance with the rules prescribed for the same.
 But in modern times, there is a tendency to oust the jurisdiction for the court and this is expressly provided in the statute which delegates the power.
-Thus the courts too have not remained very much effective in controlling delegated legislation.
+Thus the courts to have not remained very much effective in controlling delegated legislation.

 It is necessary that due publicity should be given to the delegated legislation because without such publicity it may be declared ultra vires.

 Certain other safeguards which have been suggested and to some extent have been adopted in practice also are: the delegation should be made only to trustworthy bodies expert device should be taken and the persons whose interests to be affected by the concerned delegated legislation should be consulted before making any rule regarding them.
-Authors, lawyers and judges have often vigorously attacked delegated legislation in their writings, opinions and judgments respectively, which have to some extent, discouraged delegated legislation.
+Authors, lawyers, and judges have often vigorously attacked delegated legislation in their writings, opinions, and judgments respectively, which have to some extent, discouraged delegated legislation.